-Materials to Avoid: Avoid contact of hot product with water or damp surfaces, as frothing and rapid expansion of the product may occur, sometimes resulting in violent boil-over from tanks.
+Materials to Avoid: Avoid contact of hot product with water or damp surfaces, as frothing and rapid expansion of the product may occur, sometimes resulting in boil-over from tanks.
 Avoid contact with strong oxidising materials.

-Hazardous Decomposition Products: Thermal decomposition products will vary with conditions.
+Hazardous Decomposition Products: Combustion products

+include oxides of carbon.
+Overheating can cause thermal decomposition, resulting in the generation of flammable vapours, and cross-linking of the polymers, resulting in solidification of the product.
+Thermal decomposition products will vary with conditions.
 Incomplete combustion will generate smoke, carbon dioxide and hazardous gases including carbon monoxide, hydrogen sulphide and oxides of sulphur.
-Overheating in storage may cause partial vaporisation and thermal decomposition with the production of toxic hydrogen sulphide gas (H2S).
-Maintain product storage and handling temperatures below 200°C.
+Overheating in storage may cause partial vaporisation and decomposition with the production of toxic hydrogen sulphide gas (H2S).